Chapter 11:

 Both unprofessional investigators shared gleeful looks until the sounds of boots on rock suddenly caught their ears!
 Aran quickly cut their light and grabbed Nicolaus by his hood, dragging the much larger man behind one of the many steel containers present.
 “Shh…” They hushed their partner, while reaching for the loaded weapon holstered on their hip.

-Nicolaus was frozen.
-He knew there was a chance something would happen, and though he tried to mentally prepare, the thoughts of using his powers on another person to defend himself was distressing!
 Numerous voices came from the other side of the container, chatting, almost too casually.
-The whole time, Nicolaus maintained a focus on his powers.
-It was difficult to hear exactly what they were saying over his heart pounding, but Aran seemed to perceive it. “…What do we do?”
-Nicolaus’s question was answered only with another shushing by Aran, with their finger pressed firmly over his lips.
-(You’ve got one more time to do that…)
+The whole time, Nicolaus maintained a focus on his powers; though apprehension squeezed his chest!
+Mentally preparing to defend himself should the need arise, even considering using his telekinesis on another person gave pause.
+It was difficult to hear exactly what they were saying over his heart pounding, but Aran seemed to. “…What do we do?”
+Nicolaus’s question was answered only with another shushing, having Aran place their finger pressed firmly over his lips.
+(You’ve got one more time to do that…) At least his anger overcame the anxiety.

-“…It can only be…” There was something murmured that clearly upset Aran. “…but how?”
-Nicolaus felt their hand tremble as a whirring racket slowly filled the room.
+“…It can only be…” There was something murmured which provoked an odd reaction in Aran. “…but how?”
+Nicolaus felt their hand tremble as a whirring racket slowly enveloped the room.
 It built from barely audible to a deafening hum!
 Lights glowed from beyond their hiding spot, casting the whole cavern in a green tint!
 “This…this is it!”
-Aran almost leapt from hiding with their excitement bubbling over, but Nicolaus yanked them back by the tail of their coat!
+Aran, excitement bubbling over, nearly leapt up from the hiding spot but Nicolaus yanked them back down by their coattail!

-“You told me to calm down now and no…w…” A wave of nausea all at once smashed into Nicolaus’s stomach and head.
+“You told me to calm down.
+How about you calm do…wn…” A wave of nausea all at once smashed into Nicolaus’s stomach and head.
 The world around twisted and turned, bending, and ebbing in massive parts!
-“F…fuck…” He collapsed, losing strength across his body as the headache he’d been battling flared into a full-on migraine!
-Aran was so busy trying to keep their eyes on the happenings over by the control panel they, nor Nicolaus himself, noticed the azure haze erratically pulsating from his body!
+“F…fuck…” Strength across his body evaporated and the headache he’d been battling flared into a full-on migraine!
+Aran’s sights were transfixed on the happenings by the control panel, so they, nor Nicolaus himself, noticed azure haze erratically pulsating from his body!
 The room became cast in deep mauve, then burgundy and then as Nicolaus’s haze mixed in, the mist rapidly plumed into white orbs!
 “Not again…Aran…run!”
 As the humming turned into a static sound, the telekinesis went berserk!
-Launching their own cover across the room, knocking over several men, slamming people into walls and destroying the machinery!
+Launching their cover across the room into several men, the telekinesis slammed people into walls and destroyed the machinery!
 Nicolaus’s powers were totally out of control!

 Panicked screams echoed all around as entire portions of the cavern walls were shattered by the haze blasting them with incredible force, making a cave-in seem inevitable!
-Nicolaus doubled over on the ground, unable to stand, hardly think, just watch as his nose oozed blood and people howled in terror!
-Aran’s hand came into view as they pulled him onto their shoulder and started lugging him away!
-As the two struggled back toward the ladder, Nicolaus, as the source of the haze could still feel it, bashing against things, breaking things, maybe even hurting people.
+Nicolaus doubled over on the ground, unable to stand, or think; only watch as his nose oozed blood and listen as people howled in terror!
+Aran’s hand came into view as they pulled their ‘partner’ onto their shoulder and started lugging him away!
+As the two struggled back toward the ladder; Nicolaus, the haze’s source, could feel it bashing and breaking, maybe even hurting people.

 End of Chapter 11